ArtexJay/Obsidian-CyberGlow/README.md

 # Obsidian: Cyber Glow

+IF YOU ARE ON VERSION 8+ PLEASE REINSTALL THE THEME, VERSIONING NUMBER HAS BEEN REVISED TO BE MORE CONCISTENT

 > **v1.3.8 Changelog**
 > - Fixed: Style Setting Turning off mini-headers
 > - Fixed: Returned line highlight on hover